-Windows only: The pick list can be changed so that the default list is merged with contents from an external list source.
+For Windows users, the pick list can be changed so that the default list is merged with contents from an external list source.
 List files must conform to a specific formatting convention and be stored in the Extras folder of the ExamView directory.
 Refer to the List Authoring Guidelines help topic in the program for details on creating custom pick lists.